imsillycatlmao/Windows11Debloater/README.md

 Example: "cd ~
 cd Downloads
 cd (folder with the script)"
-Now that you are in the folder, run ".\MicroShitKiller.ps" And then its self-explanitory
+Now that you are in the folder, run ".\MicroShitKiller.ps1" And then its self-explanitory